nsarno/nsarno.github.io/_posts/2015-01-20-find-source-code-location.md

 Returns the Ruby source filename and line number containing this method or nil if this method was not defined in Ruby (i.e. native)
 ```

-*NB: `#method` needs to be called on the instance of a class if the argument is an instance method and on the class itself if the argument is a class method*
+*NB: `#method` needs to be called on the instance of a class if the argument is an instance method and on the class itself if the argument is a class method.*

 ### Real life example